silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 upgrade-code upgrade ./
 ```

-Basically, all references to the old class names will be replace with namespaced class names.
+Basically, all references to the old class names will be replaced with namespaced class names.

 By this point, you should be able to load your module with PHP.
-However, you module will be using deprecated APIs.
+However, your module will be using deprecated APIs.

 ## Step 5 - Updating your codebase to use SilverStripe 4 API

 This step will allow you to update references to deprecated APIs.
 If you are planning on making changes to your own module's API, take a minute to define those changes in your `.upgrade.yml`:
-* this will help you to update your own codebase
+* this will help you updating your own codebase
-* your users will get warned if they are still using your module's deprecated APIs when upgrading.
+* your users will be warned when using your module's deprecated APIs.

 You can define warnings for deprecated APIs along with a message.
 If there's a one-to-one equivalent for the deprecated API, you can also define a replacement. e.g.: